 This blog will contain general ramblings, old work, and new work.

-Disclaimer: Be prepared for a roller-coaster of emotions.
-I am fairly certain I was out of my mind when I did most of my writing.
+Disclaimer: Be prepared for a roller-coaster of emotions if you read the older work.
+I am fairly certain I was out of my mind when I did most of that writing.

 -Brandi Easterling Collins